joeylevy/gallery-by-supsystic/readme.txt

  - the ability to specify the font size of the text. (in pixels, percent, ems)
  - the ability to choose the text alignment of caption - left, center, right, auto.

 2.2.
 Icons (PRO feature) - show amazing icons on the images with different options.
+There are several types of icons, it all depends on what exactly is attached to the picture - link, video or anything.

  - select the effect for animation of icons - you need to click ”Animation” button and choose the effect.
  - select the icons color.